 “For Lowell to have its own quarter is very special,” says Anstey, manager of administration and engagement at the Tsongas Industrial History Center (TIHC), a partnership between Lowell National Historical Park and UMass Lowell’s College of Education.

 “These quarter designs show the importance of place,” says Anstey, who can see the clock tower, with its distinctive shuttle-shaped weathervane, from her office window.
 “They’re also an educational tool.
 The goal is to reach the public with Lowell’s history – and then people can come visit us here and see all of those things that are on the quarter.”

 Anstey’s role in championing the quarter, from promoting Lowell as the featured federal site to critiquing designs and providing lesson plans, has taken place mostly behind the scenes.
 But it’s part and parcel of her job and the TIHC’s mission: hosting thousands of schoolchildren every year on field trips to the park; creating learning materials for teachers and the public; educating teachers in hands-on learning; and helping to design exhibits that bring Lowell’s history and technology to life.

-Anstey got hooked on the idea of a Lowell quarter when she discovered an online ballot issued by former Gov. Deval Patrick’s office in 2009, asking the public to vote for a federally managed site to be featured on the state’s quarter in the Mint's new America the Beautiful
+Anstey got hooked on the idea of a Lowell quarter when she discovered an online ballot issued by former Gov. Deval Patrick’s office in 2009, asking the public to vote for a federally managed site to be featured on the state’s quarter in the Mint's new America the Beautiful series.

 Lowell National Historical Park was among the 100 candidates listed on the ballot, so Anstey sprang into action, calling and emailing everyone she knew, asking them to vote “early and often” for the park.